 Information about the Library for prospective students and families

-The Library remains open to current students and staff, with COVID-secure bookable study spaces, access to PCs and book borrowing.
+The Library remains open to current students and staff, with access to study spaces, PCs and book borrowing.
 Our extensive electronic resources, services and support from specialist staff are all available remotely.
 For more information see:

 We were the UK’s first 24/7 Academic Library.
 We are open 24/7/365, except for exceptional circumstances.
 The University’s Reception and Security desk is based in our main entrance and enables us to stay open continually.